rage/programming-23/data/index.md

 ## Lectures

 <strong>
-  There is NO lecture at Tuesday OCt 12th.
+  There is NO lecture at Tuesday Oct 12th.
 The replacement will be held at Thursday, Oct.
 14th at 10.30.
 </strong>

 Lectures take place in Zoom Tuesdays at 12.15 PM Finnish time (EEST, UTC+03:00).